Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification, and more: Introduction

 Finally, we mention that our derivation of the parameters in the rigidity theorem (\ref{thm:final_rigidity}) is likely not optimal and could be optimised to improve the efficiency of our protocol.
 The situation here is similar to that of parallel self-testing in the multi-prover setting, with the first works having round complexity that scaled as a high-degree polynomial~\cite{reichardt2013classical} and more recent works achieving quasilinear scaling~\cite{linearity, coladangelo2019verifier}.
 It would be interesting to see whether ideas from these newer works are also applicable in the setting of parallel remote state preparation.

-\paragraph{Acknowledgements.} We thank Thomas Vidick for helpful discussions, and Jeffrey Champion and John Wright for allowing us to use the results in \ref{sec:ineff_pauli}, which are based on unpublished joint work by them and the second author.
+\paragraph{Acknowledgements.} We thank Honghao Fu, Thomas Vidick, and Daochen Wang for helpful discussions, and Jeffrey Champion and John Wright for allowing us to use the results in \ref{sec:ineff_pauli}, which are based on unpublished joint work by them and the second author.
+We also thank Matty Hoban for pointing out a typo in an earlier draft.
 AG is supported by Dr.~Max R\"ossler, the Walter Haefner Foundation and the ETH Z\"urich Foundation.
 TM acknowledges support from the QuantERA project ``eDict'' and the Air Force Office of Scientific Research (AFOSR) Grant No. FA9550-19-1-0202.
-AP is partially supported by AFOSR YIP award number number FA9550-16-1-0495 and the Institute for Quantum Information and Matter (an NSF Physics Frontiers Center; NSF Grant PHY-1733907).
+AP is partially supported by AFOSR YIP award number FA9550-16-1-0495 and the Institute for Quantum Information and Matter (an NSF Physics Frontiers Center; NSF Grant PHY-1733907).

 During the preparation of this manuscript, we became aware of related independent work by Fu, Wang, and Zhao, who also show a parallel rigidity statement in the setting of a single computationally bounded prover.
 More specifically, they are able to self-test (in the sense of~\cite{self-testing}), i.e., certify the preparation and measurement of, two kinds of states: (i) $n$ parallel BB84 states subject to the restriction that only one of the qubits may be in the Hadamard basis and the remaining $n-1$ are in the computational basis, and (ii) parallel EPR pairs.
 They also present a dimension testing protocol based on their self-test.
 We refer to their paper~\cite{parallel_epr} for more details and thank them for their cooperation in publishing our respective results at the same time.